HEAL - Health is Elemental to All Life

 - follows up with the community to support the implementation of their Action Plan.

 The health care needs can include health-specific issues such as malaria, alcoholism, or mental illness, or more social/behavioral-related issues such as spousal or child abuse, or teen pregnancy.

-ACT recruits volunteer Health Promotion Workers from all seven parishes; trains them in facilitation skills to conduct a dialogue with their fellow community members; and provides ongoing support, encouragement and resources for the community to implement their action plans.
-These volunteers learn new skills, form new relationships with community members from other communities, and gaining self-esteem.
+ACT recruits volunteer Health Promotion Workers from all seven parishes; trains them in facilitation skills to conduct a dialogue with their fellow community members, and provides ongoing support, encouragement and resources for the community to implement their action plans.
+These volunteers learn new skills, form new relationships with community members from other communities, and gain self-esteem.
 They are paid a stipend for transportation and a meal on the days they work.

 What else is included in the HEAL Program?